-It’s Book Week and parents all over the world are pulling together costumes for their kids.
+It’s National Book Week and parents all over the world are pulling together costumes for their kids.
 Some are relishing the opportunity to be creative, others are a bit dark at chalkies for bringing this curse down upon them.
 On behalf of my teacher people….thank you parents.
 We know it’s an inconvenience, but it is important.
 Kids need to see reading as fun.
 If a funny, misshapen donkey costume is going to achieve that.
 Well then, bring on the costumes.

 We all know that reading is the bee’s knees when it comes to education.
 It is great for:

 - Increasing creativity